canvasxyz/canvas/docs/ref/contract.md

 Inside each permission check, `this` is the current [ActionContext](#actioncontext), and other fields on the database are in the global scope.

-### External API for Contracts with Permissions
+### External API for Model Contracts

-Once you've set up a contract with rules, you can use the `app.create`, `app.update`, `app.delete` methods to access the application, like a regular database:
+Once you've set up a contract with rules, use the `app.create`, `app.update`, `app.delete` methods to write to the contract's models, like a regular database:

 ```ts
 const app = await Canvas.initialize({